Last Updated on June 14, 2023

 The cord length of this blender is 36 inches.
 It has a 3-Cup food processor attachment with a feed tube and pusher, a slicing/shredding disc, and a chopping blade.

 It has a very powerful 500-watt motor that blends everything perfectly and in no time.
 The cup is large enough to contain 48 oz of juice.
-It has a glass blender jar.
+These Cuisinart blenders have a glass blender jars.

 This countertop appliance that can be used for cooking and cleaning is an incredible time-saver.
 You can easily prepare a carrot cake, and grating carrots in the food processor rather than grating them by hand is more accessible, and the compact size makes it easy to manage.